Contact

 Add the code to your template or page

-You can style the form on a specific template or page in the "Additional <head> markup" section of your template or the "Head HTML" settings of your page (details here).
+You can style the form on a specific template or page in the "Additional <head> markup" section of your template or the "Head HTML" settings of your page (read HubSpot's help article here).

 If you are doing this, you'll want to add the opening <style> tag before your CSS and the ending </style> tag after your CSS, like this: